 6.3.9 Resource [deviceCapability]

-The Resource [deviceCapability] is to manage the device capabilities such USB, camera, etc. The Resource [deviceCapability] is mapped to the LWM2M Device Capability Management Object (urn:oma:lwm2m:oma:15 19[19])
+The Resource [deviceCapability] is to manage the device capabilities such USB, camera, etc. The Resource [deviceCapability] is mapped to the LWM2M Device Capability Management Object (urn:oma:lwm2m:oma:15 [19])

 The context of this Resource is the following.